urschrei/Geopython/README.md

-# Basic Geo and Spatial Analysis Techniques Using Python #
+# Geocomputation, Cartography, and Spatial Analysis Techniques Using Python

 [![Make it rain](data/rainfall_interpolation.gif)](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/convert.ipynb "Anigifs are the future of spatial analysis")

 This is a repository of various geo/spatial analysis techniques using Python libraries, chiefly Numpy, Pandas, Shapely, Fiona, Descartes, Matplotlib, and Matplotlib-Basemap.

-I'm making these notebooks, tutorials, and libraries while embroiled in a PhD at the [Bartlett Centre for Advanced Spatial Analysis](http://www.bartlett.ucl.ac.uk/casa), at [UCL](http://www.ucl.ac.uk).
-Click the logo for details of available postgraduate courses.
+I'm working on these notebooks, tutorials, and libraries while embroiled in a PhD at the [Bartlett Centre for Advanced Spatial Analysis](http://www.bartlett.ucl.ac.uk/casa), at [UCL](http://www.ucl.ac.uk).

 [![CASA](data/casa_black.png)](http://www.bartlett.ucl.ac.uk/casa/programmes/postgraduate "Bloomsbury is lovely, you know.")